flatland-association/flatland-book/environment/environment/rewards.md

 \end{align}
 ```

-where $J$ is the number of stops (including the departure at the start, but including the target) and $T$ is the number of timesteps of the episode.
+where $J$ is the number of stops (including the departure at the start, as well as the target) and $T$ is the number of timesteps of the episode.
 The symbols are described in Table~\ref{tab:events}.

 | event            | penalty factor | scheduled      | actual | description                                                                                               |